-The shoulder joint is the most mobile joint in the body and because of that is also one of the most susceptible to injury.
-You shoulder is composed of a shallow ball and socket joint held together by many muscles, ligaments and tendons and is innervated by the nerves of the lower neck (cervical spine).
+The shoulder is the most mobile joint in the body, and susceptible to injury.
+Your shoulder is composed of a shallow ball, and socket bone held together by many muscles, ligaments, and tendons and innervated by the nerves of the lower neck (cervical spine).
 These nerves send impulses to the tissues that control the motion and function of the shoulder.

 Misalignments in the cervical spine decrease the nerve supply to the shoulder resulting in muscle weakness, imbalance and instability.

 Lack of exercise and chronic poor posture at work and home can decondition the shoulder over time.

 Osteoarthritis is a type of joint disease that results from breakdown of joint cartilage and underlying bone.
 The most common joint in the shoulder to develop arthritis is the acromioclavicular joint or AC joint.